AdobeDocs/campaign-classic.en/help/delivery/using/sms-protocol.md

 It can useful for debugging or test purposes.

+You can choose between three different values for the certificate validation:

+* Full certification check (including the hostname), default.
+* Skip the hostname verification.
+* Skip the certificate verification.

 #### Bind TON/NPI {#bind-ton-npi}

 TON (Type Of Number) and NPI (Numbering Plan Indicator) described in section 5.2.5 of the [SMPP 3.4 specification](https://smpp.org/SMPP_v3_4_Issue1_2.pdf) (page 117).
 These values should be set to whatever the provider needs.